 How Do I Serve Arroz Blanco?

-Rice is versatile that way.
+Rice is a very versatile dish.

 How Do I Store Leftover White Rice?